LucyLedezma/AWS_project_bike_sharing_Ledezma_Lucia_del-Valle/project/.ipynb_checkpoints/project-report-checkpoint.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 First of all I realized that dataset has a datatime feature, as I learned in the clasroom this field ca be splitted.
-In the first moment I tried only adding the hour feature, but for standard suggesstions I splitted the date in individual parts, hour, day, month and year.
+In the first moment I tried only adding the hour feature, but for "Stand Out Suggestions" I splitted the date in individual parts, hour, day, month and year.
-Ref.
+- Ref.
 Model Deployment Workflow.
 8. Data Cleasing and Feature Engeneering : datetime parser

 ### How much better did your model preform after adding additional features and why do you think that is?
 The model improve a lot, its score in kaggle went down to 0.67 aprox.
-This occurrs because aditional information is given to the algorithm,
+This occurrs because aditional  and more clear information is given to the algorithm,

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?